UnstableDesign/AdaCAD/docs/howtouse/getting-started.md

 </ul>

 ![file](./img/Finetune_Overview.jpeg)
 <p>A labeled guide to the fine-tuning interface.
-When you add drafts and operations to the workspace, you can expand the to enter "fine tuning" mode, which allows you see more details about an indivdiual draft.
+When you add drafts and operations to the workspace, you can expand the to enter "fine tuning" mode, which allows you see more details about an individual draft.
 There is a sidebar on this window that offers you controls to</p>

 <ul>
 <li>Draw: change the value (up,down, unset) of each draft cell.
 Black represents heddle up, white heddle down, Unset cells mean that a yarn will not travel over this warp and can be useful when shape weaving or integrating inlays in portions of the draft.</li>